remix-run/remix/packages/form-data-parser/README.md

 # form-data-parser

-`form-data-parser` is a wrapper around `request.formData()` that provides pluggable support for file upload handling.
+`form-data-parser` is a wrapper around `request.formData()` that provides streaming support for handling file uploads.
 This is useful in server contexts where large files should be streamed to disk or some cloud storage service like [AWS S3](https://aws.amazon.com/s3/) or [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) instead of being buffered in memory.

 ## Features